For a relatively small mountain town with a population of just over 87,000, there is a surprising wealth of things to do in Asheville, NC.

 The Red Wolf is one of the most critically endangered canid species in the world.
 They were officially declared extinct in the wild back in 1980.
 But, thanks to captive breeding programs, they’ve slowly begun to recover.
 There are now around 130 in the wild and 250 others in captivity.

-One of our favorite things to do in Asheville, the 42-acre Western North Carolina Nature Center is all about connecting people with the plants and animals of the Southern Appalachian Mountain region.
+One of our favorite things to do in Asheville, NC is the 42-acre Western North Carolina Nature Center is all about connecting people with the plants and animals of the Southern Appalachian Mountain region.
 Their animal exhibits include Black Bear, Cougar, Coyote, Red and Gray Fox, Raccoon, River Otter, and many more.

-KAYAK THE FRENCH BROAD RIVER
+RAFTING THE FRENCH BROAD RIVER

 The Nantahala Outdoor Center has been offering guided rafting trips here longer than anyone else.
 They have half-day tours that are aimed at beginners (ages 8 and up).
 There are also full-day, 8-mile, intermediate tours that tackle more challenging Class IV rapids.

-Hardy kayakers will especially love hitting the river in the off-season, when the water is high and tourist traffic on the French Broad is relatively low.
+Hardy kayakers will especially love hitting the river in the off-season, when the water is high and tourist traffic on the French Broad River is relatively low.

-MOUNTAIN BIKING IN PISGAH
+MOUNTAIN BIKING PISGAH

 One of the first national forests in the eastern United States, Pisgah National Forest encompasses more than 510,000 acres of the southern Appalachian Mountains.